smart-data-models/dataModel.PointOfInterest/PointOfInterest/doc/spec.md

 <!-- /15-License -->
 <!-- 20-Description -->
 Global description: **This entity contains a harmonised geographic description of a Point of Interest**
-version: 0.2.0
+version: 0.2.1
 <!-- /20-Description -->
 <!-- 30-PropertiesList -->

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `additionalInfoURL[*]`: URL from which additional information of the subject can be obtained  - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `category[array]`: Category of this point of interest  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `contactPoint[object]`: The details to contact with the item  .
+Model: [https://schema.org/ContactPoint](https://schema.org/ContactPoint)	- `areaServed[string]`: The geographic area where a service or offered item is provided.
+Supersedes serviceArea
+	- `availabilityRestriction[*]`: This property links a contact point to information about when the contact point is not available.
+The details are provided using the Opening Hours Specification class  .
+Model: [http://schema.org/hoursAvailable](http://schema.org/hoursAvailable)
+	- `availableLanguage[*]`: A language someone may use with or at the item, service or place.
+Please use one of the language codes from the IETF BCP 47 standard.
+It is implemented the Text option but it could be also Language  .
+Model: [http://schema.org/availableLanguage](http://schema.org/availableLanguage)
+	- `contactOption[*]`: An option available on this contact point (e.g. a toll-free number or support for hearing-impaired callers)  .
+Model: [http://schema.org/contactOption](http://schema.org/contactOption)
+	- `contactType[string]`: Contact type of this item
+	- `email[idn-email]`: Email address of owner
+	- `faxNumber[string]`: The fax number  .
+Model: [http://schema.org/Text](http://schema.org/Text)
+	- `name[string]`: The name of this item
+	- `productSupported[string]`: The product or service this support contact point is related to (such as product support for a particular product line).
+This can be a specific product or product line (e.g. 'iPhone') or a general category of products or services (e.g. 'smartphones')  .
+Model: [http://schema.org/Text](http://schema.org/Text)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `category[array]`: Category of this point of interest.
-Allowed values: Those defined by the [Factual taxonomy](https://github.com/Factual/places/blob/master/categories/factual_taxonomy.json) together with the extended categories described by the specification.
-For instance the value `113` corresponds to beaches, and the value `311` corresponds to museums.  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `contactPoint[object]`: The details to contact with the item.  .
-Model: [https://schema.org/ContactPoint](https://schema.org/ContactPoint)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso[array]`: List of references to one or more related entities.  .
+	- `telephone[string]`: Telephone of this contact
+- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refSeeAlso[array]`: List of references to one or more related entities  .
 Model: [https://schema.org/URL](https://schema.org/URL)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: NGSI Entity type.
-It has to be PointOfInterest  - `wardId[string]`: Ward ID of the entity corresponding to this observation.  - `zoneId[string]`: Zone ID of the entity corresponding to this observation.  - `zoneName[string]`: Zone name of the entity corresponding to this observation.  <!-- /30-PropertiesList -->
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI Entity type.
+It has to be PointOfInterest  - `wardId[string]`: Ward ID of the entity corresponding to this observation  - `zoneId[string]`: Zone ID of the entity corresponding to this observation  - `zoneName[string]`: Zone name of the entity corresponding to this observation  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `category`  - `id`  - `name`  - `type`  <!-- /35-RequiredProperties -->